Precision of Floating Point Numbers in C++ (floor(), ceil(), trunc(), round() and setprecision())

 Floor rounds off the given value to the closest integer which is less than the given value.
+It is defined in the <cmath> header file.

 1 1 1 -2 -2 -2

 Ceil rounds off the given value to the closest integer which is more than the given value.
+It is defined in the <cmath> header file.

 2 2 2 -1 -1 -1

-Trunc rounds removes digits after decimal point.
+Trunc rounds remove digits after the decimal point.
+It is defined in the <cmath> header file.

 1 1 1 -1 -1 -1